 My Interests outside work

 I enjoy connecting with people, their lives and passions, which has guided me throughout my personal as well as professional life.
-I love to explore new places and I relax through yoga, in nature or over coffee with friends.
+I love to explore new places and I relax through yoga, in nature or over coffee with friends (virtually if need be).
 Books continue to take an important place in my life and while I don’t see enough of it these days, I do have a great love for the arts.

 My biggest passion however remains chocolate.
 I like to think that coming here was in my stars, really, and I have used the past years to memorise the names of all of my favourite pralines and to explore what’s hot and coming in chocolate art.